Slimefun/Slimefun4/README.md

 From one single person working on this plugin back then, we grew to a community of thousands of players and hundreds of contributors to this project.<br>
 It currently adds over **500 new items and recipes** to Minecraft ([Read more about the history of this project](https://github.com/Slimefun/Slimefun4/wiki/Slimefun-in-a-nutshell)).

-But it also comes with a lot of Addons too!<br>
-Check out our [Addons](https://github.com/Slimefun/Slimefun4/wiki/Addons), you may find exactly what you were looking for.
+But it also comes with a lot of addons!
+Check out our [addons](https://github.com/Slimefun/Slimefun4/wiki/Addons), you may find exactly what you were looking for.

 ### :compass: Quick navigation
 * **[:floppy_disk: Download Slimefun4](#floppy_disk-download-slimefun-4)**